RedWebGames/Cyberix3D/README.md

  * **step 5:** Select the startup project from one of the examples on the right side by pressing right click + set as startup project then click "F5" to run the projects.

- When we finish the engine core we will post it on our branch, but for now you can use the Urho3D engine or our original adobe flash [Cyberix3D engine](www.gamemaker3d.com).
+Once we build the engine core we will upload it to the GitHub branch.
+In the meanwhile, you can download the Urho3D example project and start playing with the Urho3D game engine, or our original adobe flash [Cyberix3D engine](www.gamemaker3d.com).
 ## Cyberix3D website
 Website: www.Cyberix3D.com or www.gamemaker3d.com